mafiqqq/cryptography-challenge/README.md

 ```
 > Note: `encryption_ouput/encryption.json` file should be the argument parameter for the file.
 Argument `-f` is *Optional*.
 By default it will point to the newly created `encryption_ouput/encryption.json`

+### Dev Branch : dev_java_solution

+On another branch `dev_java_solution` I'm working on implementing the solution in JAVA environment.
+Understanding on how to use standard Java library and then translating to use `bouncycastle` library

+To-do list:
+- File signing
+- Key Lifecycle Management
+- Key Rotation
+- Cloud AWS KMS learning

 ### Project Structure
 ```
 project